 1757-98.
 He was born of Dutch descent on 22 June 1757 at Kings Lynn, Norfolk, the sixth son of a customs official John Jasper Vancouver, and of his wife Bridget Berners.

-On 19 October 1780, just two weeks after his return to England, Vancouver passed his lieutenant’s examination and received his commission, and on 9 December he joined the sloop Martin 14, Commander William Wardlaw, seeing duty in the North Sea on the lookout for French and Dutch privateers before sailing for the Leeward Islands in February 1782.
-Shortly after the Battle of the Saintes on 12 April he removed to the Fame 74, Captain Robert Barbor, which vessel returned to England in the summer of 1783.
+On 19 October 1780, just two weeks after his return to England, Vancouver passed his lieutenant s examination and received his commission, and on 9 December he joined the sloop Martin 14, Commander William Wardlaw, seeing duty in the North Sea on the lookout for French and Dutch privateers before sailing for the Leeward Islands in February 1782.
+Shortly after the Battle of the Saintes on 12 April he removed to the Fame 74, Captains Robert Barbor and George Wilson, which vessel returned to England in the summer of 1783.

 In 1784 Vancouver joined the Europa 50, Captain Edward Tyrell Smith, and from October Captain Richard Fisher, which served as the flagship at Jamaica to Rear-Admiral Alexander Innes, and which from 1786 flew the broad pennant of the commander-in-chief, Commodore Alan Gardner.
 The Europa eventually returned home to be paid off in September 1789.